luismesas/ATDDTheGameOfCode/ATDDStepByStep.md

     }
 ```

 Why not encrypt the body?
-Becouse there's no feature telling us to do so, and we don't like doing extra work.
+Because there's no feature telling us to do so, and we don't like doing extra work.

 If we run now the acceptance tests we get passed though step 3 which is red right now:
 AssertionError: expected 404 to deeply equal 200